ccorcos/ui-database/src/0-notion-architecture/README.md

 	- Rendering one component can initialize a store for rendering other components.
 This is the case for a popup inside a modal.
 Its super annoying and means that everything needs to be made global for it to be headlessly controlled.
 	- Behaviors like fetching data happen inside components like `<Request/>`.
 Ideally, these requests should be made based on the state so that the request could be fired headless and the component simply catches on and renders what it needs to.

+- TODO: Reactivity in `willMount` seems like a really bad idea.
+Need to look into this more though.

 ## Improvements

 - Eliminate magical reactivity in favor of explicit reactivity.